 Next.js vs React: Complete Comparison Guide 2025 (Which Should You Choose?)

 Are you confused whether to use Next.js or React for your next project?
 You're not alone.
-With Next.js gaining massive popularity (7M+ weekly downloads on npm), many developers are questioning if they should stick with React or make the switch.
+With Next.js gaining massive popularity (8M+ weekly downloads on npm as of December 2025), many developers are questioning if they should stick with React or make the switch.

 In this comprehensive guide, I'll compare every aspect of Next.js vs React - from performance and SEO to learning curve and job opportunities.
 By the end, you'll know exactly which framework fits your project.